vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 ## 5. Dependency Inversion Principle
 The name refers to the inversion of the traditional dependency direction, where high-level modules depend on low-level modules.<br>
-DIP states that high-level modules should not depend on low-level modules, but their abstraction, so that high level modules can work regardless of changes to their low level modules.<br>
+DIP states that high-level modules should not directly depend on low-level modules, but their abstraction, so that high level modules can work regardless of changes to their low level modules.<br>
 #### Primary advantage:
 Loose coupling(abstract common interface)
 ### Example of not obeying DIP